karenhuang925/Airbnb/README.md

 * Require Authentication: true
 * Request
-  * Method: get
+  * Method: Get
-  * URL: bookings/spots/:spotid
+  * URL: /bookings/spots/:spotid
   * Body: none

 * Successful Response: If you ARE NOT the owner of the spot.